-Why is it important to be able to distinguish between an extravert and an introvert in your classroom?
+Why is it important to be able to distinguish between an extrovert and an introvert in your classroom?
 It’s because our children’s blooming minds flourish under different conditions.
-Your introverted students may “scorch” under the class spotlight if called upon too quickly take a guess at the answer to a problem in front of the class.
-Similarly, your extraverted students—because they talk through solutions to problems—run the risk of withering if you ask them to FOCUS before volunteering an answer and neglect their need to work through problems aloud.
+Your introverted students may “scorch” under the class spotlight if called upon too quickly to take a guess at the answer to a problem in front of the class.
+Similarly, your extroverted students—because they talk through solutions to problems—run the risk of withering if you ask them to FOCUS before volunteering an answer and neglect their need to work through problems aloud.

-But, in order to allow these minds to blossom to their fullest potential, both teachers and parents need to respect, embrace and even celebrate our kids’ and students’ energetic orientations.
+But, in order to allow these minds to blossom to their fullest potential, both teachers and parents need to respect, embrace, and even celebrate our kids’ and students’ energetic orientations.

-3. Allotting teacher “quiet time” during the day can make your introverted students more comfortable asking a question one-on-one vs. being spotlighted during a lecture.
+Allotting teacher “quiet time” during the day can make your introverted students more comfortable asking a question one-on-one vs. being spotlighted during a lecture.

-Acknowledging the different learning preferences of your students can help them learn how to play to their unique strengths and develop an awareness of and respect for the individual ways that their fellow classmates prefer to learn.
+Acknowledging the different learning preferences of your students can help them learn how to play to their unique strengths and to develop an awareness of and respect for the individual ways that their fellow classmates prefer to learn.

-Ms. Lilienstein is the Founder of Kidzmet.com and co-author of At Home for Multiple Intelligences, a new course offered by the MI Institute.
-To find out more about Kidzmet’s Student Snapshots and Pairing Portraits, which can help teachers and parents better understand how their unique kids are wired to learn, click here..
+Ms. Lilienstein is the Founder of Kidzmet and co-author of At Home for Multiple Intelligences, a new course offered by the MI Institute.
+To find out more about Kidzmet’s Student Snapshots and Pairing Portraits, which can help teachers and parents better understand how their unique kids are wired to learn, click here.
 To find out more about the eight personality types of children under 12, click here.